 Oliver Cornell is the Design & Marketing Associate for Oak Grove School, a private pre-k through high school in Ojai, California.
 For over a decade, Oliver has assisted Dr. Cole in developing websites, online courses, and graphic design projects.
 He is the website developer and IT support for the BAP Professional Network and all online courses.

-Janelle MacPherson, an undergraduate student at the University of Oregon , is a Research Assistant for the BAP Professional Network She is also Operations Assistant for the MI-MED Interest Group, a loosely organized, non-exclusive working group promoting diffusion of Motivational Interviewing in healthcare.
+Janelle MacPherson, an undergraduate student at the University of Oregon, is Assistant Director of Operations for the BAP Professional Network.
+She is also Operations Assistant for the MI-MED Interest Group, a loosely organized, non-exclusive working group promoting diffusion of Motivational Interviewing in healthcare.